Takayuki Yagami: Reception

 Journalists also commented on the vocal performances of Yagami's two voice actors.
 RPGamer gave Judgment its Editors' Choice Award for Best Voice Acting, praising both Kimura and Chun's performances as Yagami.
 VG247, Kotaku USGamer noted Kimura's appeal to female Japanese fans based on his portrayal of the character.
 Chun's performance as Yagami was praised by The Hollywood Reporter and Game Informer, with EGM Now finding his performance more striking than Kimura's.
 In the 2020 NAVGTR Awards, Kimura was nominated for the "Performance in a Drama, Lead" award for his work as Yagami, but lost to Charlotte McBurney's Amicia from A Plague Tale: Innocence.
-Due to Kimura's popularity within Judgment, Japanese fans have often nicknamed the game Kimutaku ga Gotoku (キムタクが如く) with "Kimutaku" being a short of Takuya Kimura while "Gotoku" ("Like a" Japanese) as a reference to the original Japanese title of the Yakuza franchise: Yakuza.
+Due to Kimura's popularity within Judgment, Japanese fans have often nicknamed the game Kimutaku ga Gotoku (キムタクが如く) with "Kimutaku" being a short of Takuya Kimura while "Gotoku" ("Like a" in Japanese) as a reference to the original Japanese title of the Yakuza franchise: Ryu Ga Gotoku ("Like a Dragon").
 For Lost Judgment both actors received equal positive response especially when Yagami is involved in a dark scene.
-In the 2022 "Famitsu Dengeki Game Awards", Lost Judgment' won "Best Actor Award" for Kimura's performance as Yagami.
+In the 2022 "Famitsu Dengeki Game Awards", Lost Judgment won "Best Actor Award" for Kimura's performance as Yagami.

+Controversy

+In July 2021, Sega expressed concern over the usage of Kimura's appearance for Yagami.
+Kimura's talent agency, Johnny & Associates disapproved the idea of Judgment and Lost Judgment being ported to the PC, fearing improper usage of their actor.
+As a result, writers expressed fear over the future of Judgment series to the point Lost Judgment might be the final game in the series due to Johnny & Associates disliking the apparent changes to the PC and Sega failing to get approval to make Steam ports in the process.
+In response, TheGamer said that a sequel to Judgment is still possible with another character that might replace Yagami and continue the narrative like Sugiura or Kaito.